-5.1.1 Comparative Study.
-Efficiency.
-As a sanity check to establish that our stochastic planner achieves reasonable results, we first tuned and compared it to an exhaustive planner from previous work [37], an MDP planner written in PRISM.2 We configured the planner with the same settings as in the previous work, adding path probability to the system specification and planning for a single environment state.
+5.1.1 Efficiency.
+As a sanity check to establish that our stochastic planner achieves reasonable results, we first tuned and compared it to an exhaustive planner from previous work [34], an MDP planner written in PRISM.
+We configured the planner with the same settings as in the previous work, adding path probability to the system specification and planning for a particular environment state.

-As with many optimization techniques, a GP typically includes many tunable parameters that require adjustment.
+As in many optimization techniques, a GP typically includes many tunable parameters that require adjustment.
 We thus performed a parameter sweep to heuristically tune the reproductive strategy (which determines how individuals in the next generation are produced, a ratio of crossover, mutation, and reproduction/copying) and number of generations, population size, and all penalty thresholds (Section 4.3).
 We generated plans for the system's initial configuration (Section 3), and started each search from a minimal plan of four tactics that does not affect fitness.
-Table 2 shows the parameter values covered in the sweep.